amousset/rudder/policies/arch-doc/modules/src/main.md

 The key is to enrich the experience of infrastructure management, and how the tools allows to interact with the production infrastructure

-All this calls for new approaches and features on agent level.
+All this calls for new appraches and features on agent level.
 However, the current story for core resource extension in Rudder is not great, especially on Linux.
 We will hence also need new extension mechanisms first, to achieve our goals.
-Aditionnaly, the capabilities we need are not currently directly available in any existing tool, so we will need to develop it ourselves.
+Additionnaly, the capabilities we need are not currently directly available in any existing tool, so we will need to develop it ourselves.

 To sum things up, we need: